This article will help you read and understand your pathology report for adenocarcinoma of the colon.

 Your pathologist will carefully examine all lymph nodes for cancer cells.
 Lymph nodes that contain cancer cells are often called positive while those that do not contain any cancer cells are called negative.

-Why is this important?
 Finding cancer cells in a lymph node is important because it is associated with a higher risk that the cancer cells will be found in other lymph nodes or in a distant organ such as the lungs.
+The examination of lymph nodes is also used to determine the nodal stage (see Pathologic stage below).

 The pathologic stage for colonic adenocarcinoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.